Wil-Ro/BlogPosts/posts/Thoughts and Essays/Transition.md

 HRT lies for a month or so
 GenderGP

-Youtubers and Pride (does this go in this section?)
+Youtubers and The transgender issue, Pride (does this go in this section?)

 ## University